-Your child may find writing their personal statement the most difficult part of the application process - they're not alone, as everyone finds it hard!
+Your child may find writing their personal statement the most difficult part of the application process - they're not alone!

 For most applicants, it will be the first time they've had to write reflectively about themselves.
 Taking a positive approach, and leaving enough time to do a good job, really can make your child's application stand out from the crowd.